Auditory Processing Disorder (APD)

 How Purnell can help

-Your daughter will benefit from our teaching style; our classes deliver information in a number of ways.
+At our school for girls with auditory processing disorders, your daughter will benefit from our teaching style; our classes deliver information in a number of ways.
 We list an agenda on the board for every class, in addition to an agenda on Haiku.
 Teachers explain directions and make them available on Haiku for later.
 Teachers understand that your daughter needs extra time to process before answering, so they are careful to wait until she is ready to answer before moving on.
 We will also accommodate her assignments by modifying them to a manageable load while still adhering to necessary content.

 Want to learn more?
 Email our Admissions team, or call (908) 439.2154.